BLOG POST8 min read

 Rental Time and Where You Live

 Finally, two more things come into play: time and location.
-Most staging contracts will include the furniture rental for a set period, usually
+Most staging contracts will include the furniture rental for a set period, usually 30 to 90 days.
+If your home flies off the market in a week, fantastic!
+But if it lingers, you’ll likely have to pay a monthly renewal fee to keep the furniture, which can run anywhere from $500 to $2,000.

 And, of course, where you live matters.
 Staging in a competitive, high-cost-of-living city is naturally going to be pricier than in a small town.
-Even the specific decor choices, like the
+Even the specific decor choices, like the chandelier size and its impact on staging costs, can nudge the final price up or down.

 Is Staging Really Worth the Money?
 Calculating Your Return on Investment